 The Mâconnais owes part of its winegrowing heritage to the monks, in particular the Abbey of Cluny, founded in 909 by William 1st, Count of Mâcon.
 Following the Benedictine rule of “Ora et labora” (pray and work), the monks created their own vineyards.
 Cluny’s vineyards extended mainly to the south of present-day Bourgogne, but the monks also had vineyards further north, including the famous Romanée-St-Vivant.

 Chardonnay reigns supreme in the Mâconnais, accounting for 80% of the region’s plantations.
 White wines made from this grape variety are distinguished by their pale gold color and enchanting aromas.

-For the red wines, Pinot Noir is largely supplanted by Gamay, which was not eradicated in the Middle Ages by the Duke of Bourgogne since the Mâconnais did not belong to the Duchy.
+As for red wines, Gamay plays a key role, because unlike other Bourgogne vineyards, it was not banned in the Middle Ages by the Duke of Bourgogne (the Mâconnais did not belong to the Duchy of Bourgogne).